transpersonify/transpersonify/README.md

-- 👋 Hi, I’m a PhD student in Computational Neuroscience.
+- 👋 Hi, I’m a PhD student in Computational Neuroscience @Neurospin, Paris-Saclay.
 - 👀 I’m interested in analyzing neuroscience data to understand cognition.
 - 🌱 I’m currently learning dimensionality reduction for trajectory visualization.
 - 💞️ I’m looking to collaborate on sleep electrophysiology research.